List of A Certain Magical Index characters: Roman Orthodox Church

-Biagio is a middle-aged bishop of the Roman Catholic Church and a magician who specialized in cross-related powers.
-In The Queen of the Adriatic Sea story arc, he commands the mobilization of the Roman Catholic Church's magical weapon called "The Queen of the Adriatic Sea" to annihilate Academy City after Lidvia failed her mission.
+Biagio is a middle-aged bishop of the Roman Orthodox Church and a magician who specialized in cross-related powers.
+In The Queen of the Adriatic Sea story arc, he commands the mobilization of the Roman Orthodox Church's magical weapon called "The Queen of the Adriatic Sea" to annihilate Academy City after Lidvia failed her mission.
 His plan gets disrupted when Amakusa Catholics attacked the fleet and he is later defeated by Tōma.
 In the Document of Constantine story arc, Biagio is being imprisoned in the Tower of London and listens as Lidvia provides information to Stiyl about God's Right Seat.